S6Regen/RP_AUTO_RESNET/README.md

 # RP_AUTO_RESNET
 Finished until GPU hardware becomes available.

 A traditional neural network has in each layer many weighted sums operating off a single vector.
 That leaves you trying to find multiple worthwhile and different separating hyperplanes, perhaps not such an easy task.
-The biological brain does not have such a problem as there are far more nonlinarities involved and it is not structured into regualar repeating layers.
+The biological brain does not have such a problem as there are far more nonlinarities involved and it is not structured into regular repeating layers.

-An alternative is to use (vector to vector) random projections to create multiple different windows on the single vector, resulting in an increase in dimension, then apply a nonlinear function to all the random projection elements.
+An alternative is to use (vector to vector) random projections to create multiple different windows on the single vector, resulting in an increase in dimension, then apply a nonlinear function to all the random projection vector elements.
 Then provide each weighed sum with a different nonlinear window on the single vector.
 A neuron then is: random projection, nonlinearity, weighed sum.

 Using random projections also allows you more sensible control of the number of terms you can use in the weighted sum, from 2 or 3 to any number.
 You can use more structured projections as an alternative to random projections.